yraffah/yraffah.github.io/_drafts/A-catalyst.md

 ---

 ## A catalyst for startups and SMEs
-We are currently establishing Namaa Almunawara in Medina province, which will be the central hub, state-owned company, that helps and provides services for startups and SMEs.
-Since we currently don't have any sort of entrepreneurial ecosystem in Saudi, Namaa Almunawara is taking the lead and implementing it at a regional level.
+We are currently establishing Namaa Al Munawara in Medina province, which will be the central hub, state-owned company, that helps and provides services for startups and SMEs.
+Since we currently don't have any sort of entrepreneurial ecosystem in Saudi, Namaa Al Munawara is taking the lead and implementing it at a regional level.

 ## Three main roles